-The purpose of any assessment of kindergarten and prekindergarten students should be to improve the quality of education, by (1) providing information that will enable kindergarten and prekindergarten teachers to work more effectively with the children, and first grade or kindergarten teachers, as the case may be, to individualize the curriculum to facilitate learning, (2) identifying children with special needs, developmental delays, and health problems (i.e., vision and hearing), and (3) developing baseline data against which future data can be compared.

-F. Teachers, education support professionals, and administrators who work in kindergarten and prekindergarten should be qualified to perform their functions effectively.
+The purpose of any assessment of kindergarten and prekindergarten students should be to improve the quality of education, by (1) providing information that will enable kindergarten and prekindergarten teachers to work more effectively with the children, and first grade or kindergarten teachers, as the case may be, to individualize the curriculum to facilitate learning, (2) identifying children with disabilities, developmental delays, and health problems (i.e., vision and hearing), and (3) developing baseline data against which future data can be compared.
+E. Teachers, education support professionals, and administrators who work in kindergarten and prekindergarten should be qualified to perform their functions effectively.
 These employees should be considered qualified if they hold the license and/or certificate that the state requires for their employment.

 Although this same basic rule should apply with regard to kindergarten and prekindergarten teachers, the two situations are somewhat different.
-Because "a teaching license should signify that an individual entering the teaching profession is competent to teach," Resolution G-3, and because all states require public school kindergarten teachers to be licensed, any concerns regarding the qualifications of teachers at the kindergarten level are adequately addressed.
-In many states, however, public school prekindergarten teachers are not required to have a state license, but can be employed if they have some type of training in child development and obtain some type of certification in early childhood education.
-There should be appropriate mechanisms to ensure that prekindergarten teachers who do not hold a state license possess the requisite knowledge and skills and are working towards full prekindergarten licensure in states where such licensure exists.
+Because "a teaching license should signify 12 that an individual entering the teaching profession is competent to teach," Resolution G-3, and 13 because all states require public school kindergarten teachers to be licensed, any concerns 14 15 regarding the qualifications of teachers at the kindergarten level are adequately addressed.
+In many states, however, public school prekindergarten teachers are not required to have a state 16 17 license, but can be employed if they have some type of training in child development and obtain some type of certification in early childhood education.
+There should be appropriate mechanisms 18 to ensure that prekindergarten teachers who do not hold a state license possess the requisite 20 knowledge and skills and are working towards full prekindergarten licensure in states where such licensure exists.
+21

 Consistent with Resolution D-16, it is NEA's belief that "continuous professional development is required for education professionals to achieve and maintain the highest standards of student learning and professional practice."
 And, consistent with Resolution D-16, NEA believes that "continuous professional development is required for education support professionals to achieve and maintain the highest standards of professional practice in order to meet the needs of the whole student."
-This professional development should be provided at school district expense.
+This professional development should be relevant to early childhood curriculum and pedagogy, support the elements of developmentally appropriate practice, and provided at school district expense.

-G. Resolution A-5 expresses NEA's belief that "parents/guardians who are active participants in the education of their children increase the likelihood of the achievement of educational excellence."
-Because kindergarten and prekindergarten are critical transition points for children-prekindergarten is generally a child's first organized educational experience, and kindergarten is the bridge to the more structured environment of first and subsequent grades-such parental involvement is particularly important at these levels.
-Training programs should be made available to parents/guardians to prepare them to take an active role in the education of their kindergarten and prekindergarten children, and provide them with an understanding of the expectations that will be placed on their children, and the new policies and procedures that their children will experience, in kindergarten and prekindergarten.
+Resolution A-5 expresses NEA's belief that "parents/guardians who are active participants in the 30 F. 31 education of their children increase the likelihood of the achievement of educational excellence."
+Because kindergarten and prekindergarten are critical transition points for children-32 33 prekindergarten is generally a child's first organized educational experience, and kindergarten 34 is the bridge to the more structured environment of first and subsequent grades-such family involvement is particularly important at these levels.
+Training programs should be made available 35 to families to prepare them to take an active role in the education of their kindergarten and 36 prekindergarten children, and provide them with an understanding of the expectations that 37 will be placed on their children, and the new policies and procedures that their children will 38 experience, in kindergarten and prekindergarten.
+39